Looking for a simple, inexpensive flooring option? Here are all the how-to’s and tips for this easy DIY on painting plywood floors.

-I FELL IN LOVE WITH MY PAINTED PLYWOOD FLOORS.
+I FELL IN LOVE WITH PAINTING PLYWOOD FLOORS.

 They were so easy to clean and looked so fresh and pretty.
 So I kept those floors for ELEVEN years until we sold the farmhouse and moved back to Texas.
 When we needed an affordable flooring solution for the master bedroom makeover (and this time I could afford to put in new flooring) I STILL chose plywood.